ChakibHi/AltSpark/README.md

 2. When prompted, click once on the page to finish enabling on-device models—after that, audits run on their own and idle models unload automatically after a few minutes.
 3. Use the side panel to manage exclusions, inspect applied fixes, or run manual audits.

-1. Load the unpacked extension via `chrome://extensions` (enable Developer Mode, choose the `a11y-copy-helper` folder).
-2. Right-click any page or highlighted text and pick **AltSpark: Audit page** or **AltSpark: Audit selection**, or use the keyboard shortcut.
-3. Need a one-off alt description?
-Right-click the target image and choose **AltSpark: Describe this image** to open the quick overlay.
-4. Review findings in the side panel or overlay, apply safe changes instantly, copy suggestions, or ignore items that do not apply.

 ## Manual testing page